I’m typically at my best when motivated by the crushing pressure of having to succeed or face the humiliation of abject failure.

 Winging it in an amusement park, where time is of the essence, is simply out of the question.

-Friends, I’m fairly sure this was the finest moment of my life.
-I wielded Fast Pass like Picasso handled a paintbrush.
+I’ve had trips that went perfectly.
 We were on and off rides in a timely fashion, one to the next.
 Rest breaks?
 Perfectly timed.
 Meals.
 Snacks.
 Everything fell into place at just the right time.

 Subsequent trips haven’t gone as well.
 How could they?